Vortetty/Light/README.md

-# ExampleMod
+# Mindustryalization
-An example of a simple mod for Mindustry.
+A mod about making everything for speed and efficiency

 ## Importing